Publishing a Workflow Version

 {% endstepper %}

 Workflow visibility settings apply only to workflows that are already published.
 They determine which users can see and use the workflow in the **Make a Request** dashboard.
 This allows you to restrict workflow access to specific individuals.
-Please note that it's controlled on a per-individual basis.
+Please note that it is controlled on a per-individual basis.

 ### **How to Control Published Workflow Visibility**